Sh3b0/DevOps/docs/8-container-orchestration.md

   	values.yaml  # Default values for the template files
   ```

-## 2. Goal
+## 2. Goals

-- Deploy an application in minikube using the command line and using a manifest.
+1. Deploy an application in minikube using the command line and using a manifest.

-- Create a helm chart from the previously-created manifest.
+2. Create a helm chart from the previously-created manifest.

-- Create a secret (e.g., for DB username and password) and inject it as an environment variable to the deployment pods.
+3. Create a secret (e.g., for DB username and password) and inject it as an environment variable to the deployment pods.

-- Set LimitRanges for CPU and memory usage.
+4. Set LimitRanges for CPU and memory usage on pods.

-- Create a ConfigMap with some JSON data and inject it as a volume.
+5. Create a ConfigMap with some JSON data and mount it as a volume.

-- Create a StatefulSet.
+6. Modify applications so that they do something persistent, and create a StatefulSet to manage their state.

 ## 3. Steps

 ### 3.1.
-Deployment
+Creating a Deployment

 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/) and [minikube](https://minikube.sigs.k8s.io/docs/start/)